Who we are

 With an online blog and email group, our members have 24-hour access to reviews, interviews with authors, giveaways and the romance reader community.
-We also connect with readers via Facebook, Twitter and Goodreads.
+We also connect with readers via Facebook, Twitter,Goodreads and Instagram.

 We also arrange one-off author events around the country.
 See our Events page for details.
 Our members have the freedom and opportunity to organise events they want to attend.

 Each year our membership nominate and vote on the Australian Romance Reader Awards, where we recognise excellence in romance fiction.
 This is a reader’s choice awards program.
-Our annual ARRA Awards Dinner, a glittering event where members share a meal with guest authors was held on 30 April 2022
+Our next ARRA Awards Dinner will be held in Brisbane on 8 March 2024.
+Tickets are available here.

 Every year the ARRA Executive Committee presents a report to members outlining the events and activities of the previous 12 months.
 You can find our annual reports here: